klownfish/wren-altimeter/README.md

 ## Software
 The onboard firmware is being developed using Rust with the Embassy framework.
 The dashboard is written in Python

+### build
+To flash and build run
+`cargo run`

+To run the native test build with mock drivers run `cargo run --target x86_64-unknown-linux-gnu` or any arch with std